MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-multi-project-templates.md

 1. Create a directory for your template, with a subdirectory for each project.

-1. Extract the contents of each .zip file you created into the corresponding subdirectory that you just created.
+1. Extract the contents of each project's .zip file into the corresponding subdirectory that you just created.

 1. In the base directory, create an XML file with a **.vstemplate** file extension.
 This file contains the metadata for the multi-project template.
 See the example that follows for the structure of the file.
 Be sure to specify the relative path to each project's .vstemplate file.